 Cultural property is defined in the Cultural Property Export and Import Act as:

 - Movable Or Immovable Property That Has Great Importance To The Cultural Heritage Of Every People (Art, Manuscripts, Books, Buildings, Reproductions Of These Properties, Etc.)

 - Buildings That Exist To Exhibit & Preserve Movable Cultural Property (Museums, Libraries, Etc.)

 Any individual who commits vandalism concerning property that serves as a monument to honour individuals killed due to war is guilty of an indictable offence with a maximum sentence of 10 years or an offence punishable on summary conviction with a maximum sentence of two years.

 Regardless of whether or not the offence is prosecuted by indictment or punishable on summary conviction, there will be a minimum punishment involved.
 For first offences, the fine will not be less than $1,000.
 If it's a second offence, you'll be facing imprisonment for at least 14 days.
 Every subsequent offence after will require imprisonment of at least 30 days.

 Avoiding Criminal Charges For Vandalism & Property Damage

-When you are facing criminal mischief charges, it's essential to have an experienced criminal defence lawyer help you with your case.
+When you are facing criminal vandalism charges, it's essential to have an experienced criminal defence lawyer help you with your case.
 If the allegation is labeled a hate crime, then the prosecutor will argue for a significant sentence, including imprisonment.
-We can help build the best possible defence for your case because we are experienced criminal defence lawyers.
+We can help build a decent defence for your case because we are experienced criminal defence lawyers.

-Ross Lutz Barristers is a Calgary based criminal defence law firm.
+Alberta Legal is a Calgary based criminal defence law firm.
 We are serious lawyers who defend serious allegations in court every single day.
-We know how to get the best possible outcome on your behalf.
+We know how to get a decent outcome on your behalf.
 Contact us today for a free consultation.